About test studies

 Anatomy of a test study

-Test studies presented in the ArcGIS Architecture Center generally include four primary elements:
+All system test studies presented in the ArcGIS Architecture Center have four primary elements:

 1. Overview